 www.ianbrown.co.uk The lead singer with the Stone Roses.
 Stood on his own two feet after the Roses demise as a solo artist.
 Wrote and recorded some great tracks and albums.
 An eclectic personality drawing on many influences and not to be messed with.
 Hear ‘F.E.A.R’ and ‘Music of the Spheres’ album.

 www.tearsforfears.net Short-sighted critics derided Tears for Fears as ‘the wimpy pop duo’.
 Any yet despite their clean looks and androgyny Tears for Fears wrote some of the greatest pop/rock songs of the 1980’s that have stood the test of time.
 Often, their use of melody and poet lyrics full of intelligence combined with Orzabal’s strong vocals and simple but emotive guitar playing, set Tears for Fears apart from their contemporaries.
-Ignore their squeaky clean looks and hear the music: ‘Mad World’ ‘Everybody wants to rule the world’ ‘Shout’ ‘Sowing the Seeds of Love’ (a song still extremely relevant today but rarely played).
+Ignore their squeaky clean looks and hear the music: ‘Mad World’ ‘Famous Last Words’ ‘Laid so low (tears roll down)’ ‘Everybody wants to rule the world’ ‘Shout’ ‘Sowing the Seeds of Love’ (a song still extremely relevant today but rarely played) ‘Woman In Chains’.

 www.davidgilmour.com The guitarist of Pink Floyd after Sid Barret.
 Extremely melodic and renowned for his vintage Stratocaster tones.
 Been a solo artist for many years after Pink Floyd and still touring today.
 Sometimes his folk influences are to coy for some, but when he straps on his strat’s and turns up the distortion he comes into his own.
 Here ‘Dark side of the moon’ the outro to Birdhouse ‘Ravers’ video, ‘Marooned’ (Live at the 50th Anniversary of the Fender Stratocaster concert) and ‘On an Island’.

-www.remhq.com During their creative heyday in the late 80’s-mid 90’s, REM wrote some of the most classic songs of a generation.
+www.remhq.com During their creative heyday in the late 80’s-mid 90’s, REM wrote some classic songs.
 A great rhythm section, a classic guitarist and painfully shy but distinct front-man, REM cut a definitive cast as a band.
-Arguably reached a high watermark with ‘Automatic for the People’ and ‘Monster’ and then rather faded away, they nevertheless assured a place in music’s history.
+Arguably reached a high watermark with ‘Automatic for the People’ and ‘Monster’ and then rather faded away.
 Sample: ‘The end of the world and I feel fine’ ‘The One I love’ ‘Losing my religion’ ‘Man on the Moon’ ‘What’s the frequency’ ‘Strange Currencies’ and ‘Bang and Blame’.

 www.ratm.com Rage Against the Machine exploded into the musical mainstream in 1992 with the now legendary track ‘Killing in the name’ and soon gained a reputation as a blistering live act.
 A solid rhythm section, distinct front-man and influential guitarist marked ratm out as a class act.
 A welcome reunion and return to form in recent years.

-www.linkinpark.com Recorded one of the greatest guitar albums in history with ‘Hybrid Theory’.
+www.linkinpark.com Recorded one of the greatest debut rock albums in history with ‘Hybrid Theory’.
 Have lived in the heavy shadow of expectation to produce another ever since.
 Arguably ‘Meteora’ came close but successive albums open to much critical debate and opinion.
-No doubting many great tracks grace many of their albums.
 Hear ‘In the End’ ‘Crawlin’’ ‘Somewhere I belong’ and ‘New Divide’.

 www.sexpistolsofficial.com The band claimed with spawning the 1970’s Punk movement here in the UK and said to be the best band of that movement.
 Almost outlawed after releasing ‘God Save the Queen’ during the Royal Jubilee (genius!).
 Original line-up talented far beyond their detractors claims as ‘nothing but idiotic vandals’ and created an enduring classic with ‘Nevermind the Bollocks here’s the Sex Pistols’.
 Hear ‘God Save the Queen’ ‘Pretty Vacant’ and ‘Anarchy in the UK’.